-Some officials in the forest department and certain NGOs working closely with the communities showed enthusiasm for the idea.
-A few good models were established by spirited forest department officials by incorporating the community’s interest in the management plan.
+JFM concept emerged in the circumstances when the conflict between communities and FD reached a stage of confrontation owing to the policy of handing over ‘degraded’ forest lands along with other ‘wastelands’ to vested interests without taking communities into confidence.
+There was a strong scientific opinion that these lands can be regenerated as forests if a common ground can be found for communities and the Forest Department to work together.
+Some individuals in the FD and certain NGOs working closely with the communities showed enthusiasm for the idea.
+A few good models were established by spirited FD officials by incorporating the community’s interest in the management plan.
 The department issued an order for mainstreaming of the concept.
-But, because of department’s fear of losing control over the forest produce or not taking into account the community’s interest in management plans and also because of conflicts among communities due to shifting pressure of their demand on non-JFM areas or within communities on sharing responsibility and benefits, though the number of JFM committees increased, its concept got diluted.
+But because of FD’s fear of losing control over the forest produce or not taking into account the community’s interest in management plans and also because of conflicts among communities because of shifting pressure of their demand on non-JFM areas or within communities on sharing responsibility and benefits, though the number of JFM communities increased its concept got diluted.

 Because of all these lacunae, the very forces who were advocating JFM initially became its vehement critiques.
 The erstwhile proponents of JFM started fighting against the artificial imposition of JFM and other committees.
 As a result, the National Network no longer had the necessary support within or outside of SPWD.
 In JFM, long term tenurial security over forestland was lacking and the demand to incorporate JFM within the Forest Act or to come up with a new Forests Rights Act (FRA) became high in the early 2000s.